tericcabrel/throner/README.md

 * Camera Module of 5Mpx connected to Raspberry Pi via USB port
 * GPS Module to retrieve GPS coordinates at specific time
 * Portable battery to have possibility to use it without required to plug on alimentation.
 The battery has a lifetime of 15 minutes.
-* Six servo motor to have possibility to fly
+* Six servo motors to have possibility to fly
 * A controller to control the drone by sending command to execute a specific action.
 The controller use radio frequence to send the commands.

 He alse wanted to control the drone remotely through a web interface but he didn't know a lot in programming so i join him to implement this part.
 We was really proud of the result at the end.